Also known as: pH - urine

 - Thiazide diuretic

-- A diet high in citrus fruits, vegetables, or dairy products can increase your urine pH.
+- A diet high in fruits, vegetables, or non-cheese dairy products can increase your urine pH.

-- A diet high in meat products or cranberries can decrease your urine pH.
+- A diet high in fish, meat products, or cheese can decrease your urine pH.

 - Kidney failure